-The Lotoo PAW 6000 is the company’s latest reference class digital audio player and the smaller sibling to flagship PAW Gold Touch DAP.
+In this review, we listen to the Lotoo PAW 6000 which is the company’s latest reference class digital audio player and the smaller sibling to the flagship PAW Gold Touch DAP.
 It is currently priced at $1200.

 To read more about Lotoo products used on Headfonics click here.

 Note, this article follows our new scoring guidelines for 2020 which you can read up on here.

 I am really impressed by how much of the flagship Lotoo was able to retain inside the more affordable PAW 6000.
 This is nothing like the older PAW Gold/PAW 5000 product pairing.
 The gap between the Touch and the PAW 6000 is much closer than those two and you can expect an excellent level of audio quality out of the box for those who like neutral or reference tuning.

 We reviewed the Lotoo PAW Gold Touch flagship DAP earlier this year and I felt it was just brilliant in so many key areas and a wonderful referencing tool.
 You will probably notice I mention it in pretty much every IEM review we have done in the last year.